StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE_TABLE.md

 **From v3.1 onwards, StarRocks supports creating Parquet-formatted tables in Iceberg catalogs, and you can insert data to these Parquet-formatted Iceberg tables by using [INSERT INTO](../data-manipulation/insert.md).
 See [Create an Iceberg table](../../../data_source/catalog/iceberg_catalog.md#create-an-iceberg-table).**

+**From v3.2 onwards, StarRocks supports creating Parquet-formatted tables in Hive catalogs, and you can insert data to these Parquet-formatted Hive tables by using [INSERT INTO](../data-manipulation/insert.md).
+See [Create a Hive table](../../../data_source/catalog/hive_catalog.md#create-a-hive-table).**

 - For MySQL, specify the following properties:

     ```plaintext